moubry/blog/source/_posts/2014-07-26-how-git-grows.markdown

 	  0B	/Users/sean/Developer/backgrounds/.git/objects/info
 	  0B	/Users/sean/Developer/backgrounds/.git/objects/pack

-Use the app Preview to trivial change the content of the image.
+Use Preview.app to trivially change the content of the image:

+	$ open background.jpg

 Add an arrow or some text somewhere on it.
-Leave it to be mostly the same image.
+Just leave it mostly the same image.

-	$ open background.jpg

 Commit the change: